ulumu/GBA_bb/README.md

                      place gba.bin file here if you wish to play games... misc\gbaemu          configuration, saves and other stuff.

+v1.0.5.4

+- Bug fix directory read problem on SD card.
+Need to use readdir64 instead.

 v1.0.5.3

 - Bug fix optimization code